 The current ratio of the company is 2.5 means that the company’s current assets are 2.5 times of liabilities.
 It means the company’s liquidity position is satisfactory, and it can meet its current liabilities in time and when it becomes due.

 The quick ratio is also called the liquid or Acid test ratio.
 The quick ratio represents the relationship between quick assets and current liabilities.

-Quick assets mean those assets that can convert into cash within a short period without loss of value.
+Quick assets are those assets that can convert into cash within a short period without loss of value.